NeuraXmy/nightreign-overlay-helper/README.md

 #### Prerequisites
 - Windows 7, 8, 10, or 11
-- Python 3.10 or higher
+- Python 3.13

 #### Steps

 1. Clone the repository and navigate to the project directory.

-2. Install the required dependencies:

-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Build the executable using build script:
+2. Build the executable using build script:

     ```bash
     .\build.bat